Updated: May 1

 2. A Powerful Quote

 There are many quotes about communication, speech impediments, and medical complications that can quickly grasp the attention of your readers.
-The trick, however, is finding one that you can further relate to yourself.
+The trick, however, is finding a quote that you can further relate to yourself.

 Look for quotes that:

-- Identify with a family member who has underwent speech therapy, and thus sparked your interest within the field
+Identify with a family member who has undergone speech therapy, and thus sparked your interest in the field

 It is always a good idea to bring your personal statement intro back to you.
 Make it truly personal.
 Let the committee get to know you, and why you are so passionate about becoming a Speech-Language Pathologist.